nuxt-modules/snipcart/docs/content/en/index.md

 Welcome to @nuxtjs/snipcart

-A simple plugin to init snipcart with `@nuxtjs/snipcart` module.
+A simple plugin to init snipcart with `@nuxtjs/snipcart` module. version 1.3.1

 ## Features